junaidzm13/mini-interpreter-challenge/README.md

 ### Constants

 `set` function accepts a variable name and a single argument of any type.
 Returns `null`.
 Only constants are supported.
-Once a value is assigned, it cannot be reassigned.
 Value assignment can be performed with `set` method.
 Constant names will be given in lowercase only.

 Example: